htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     refer to attributes of the job.
 The special value -1 indicates no limit.
 If not set, the system setting ``MAX_TRANSFER_OUTPUT_MB`` :index:`MAX_TRANSFER_OUTPUT_MB` is used.
-If the total size of the job’s output files to be transferred is larger than the limit, the job will be placed on hold with a ``HoldReasonCode`` value of
+If the total size of the job's output files to be transferred is larger than the limit, the job will be placed on hold with a ``HoldReasonCode`` value of
     33. The output will be transferred up to the point when the limit is hit, so some files may be fully transferred, some partially, and